 There have been several recent cases in other jurisdictions, Australian states in particular, regarding paperless wills.
 The Queensland Supreme Court has heard various cases on wills in a digital format and can dispense with execution formalities (rules dictating how the document must be signed) if the court considers that it is clear what the testator wanted to happen on their death.
 For example, in Nichol v Nichol QSC 220,the court concluded that an unsent text message constituted a will, as the testator was adamant his brother would inherit everything after his wife returned to an ex-partner, and in Radford v White QSC 306, it was held that a video recording of the testator’s wishes was admissible as he detailed his desired distribution of his estate.
 It is also worth noting that there is a law reform project under way in England and Wales on this topic.

 This raises the question, could a paperless will be effective in Scotland?
-In short, the answer is no. Under Scots law, a will must have two essential components:
+In short, the answer is no. Under Scots law, a will must have three essential components:

-- the document must show testamentary intention (that the document is intended to be a will) and meet certain formalities (the testator must sign in the presence of a witness and at the foot of each page).
+- the document must show testamentary intention (that the document is intended to be a will); and

 A will that meets the above requirements can be submitted to the court to obtain the grant of confirmation (the document required to transfer ownership to the executors of the estate to allow them to implement the terms of the will).
 The requirements may appear stringent, but they are designed to safeguard the testator.